 Manchester is England's second biggest legal market after London.
 It's home to more major firms than you can shake a stick at with more offices opening up here are the time.
 Liverpool, though of less importance as legal markets go, is still a significant North West business hub.

 It's fair to say that we associate Manchester with many things.
 Industrialisation.
 Rave and bucket hats.
 Football glory.
 Mod haircuts.
 Oasis.
 Marx and Engels.
 Trams, canals, Corrie and the actual Albert Square.
 Nicknamed 'Cottonopolis' during the Victorian era because of its role as a centre for textile manufacturing, Manchester was the world's first ever site of unplanned urbanisation.
 While cotton spinning boomed, engineering, chemical and financial companies also sprang up and flourished.

 The city also developed into a seat of learning and culture, with two universities, renowned music schools and a world class orchestra, the Halle.
-During the post-war era, the city suffered from the effects of industrial decline as well as numerous terrorist attacks, most famously the Arndale bombing.
-However, a period of regeneration has helped Manchester to snatch the title of Britain's second city (though it often fights with Birmingham for the crown).
+Post-war regeneration helped Manchester to snatch the title of Britain's second city (though it often fights with Birmingham for the crown).
 The BBC's move to the rejuvenated Salford Quays area has also established the city as a serious media hub, with plenty in the way of theatre, restaurants and nightlife – all the trappings of a modern metropolis.
 So, with much business booming, it's unsurprising that Manchester – the UK's third most visited city – has overtaken Leeds as the North's legal capital.

-Pretty much every major national firm has a well-established significant presence in Manc.
-These include the country's biggest national hitters – Addleshaws, DLA Piper, DWF, Eversheds, Pinsent Masons and Irwin Mitchell – as well as more modestly-sized national outfits like BLM, Squires, Shoosmiths, Gateley, Mills & Reeve and Kennedys.
+Pretty much every major national firm has a well-established and significant presence in Manc.
+These include the country's biggest national hitters – Addleshaws, DLA Piper, DWF, Eversheds Sutherland, Pinsent Masons and Irwin Mitchell – as well as more modestly-sized national outfits like BLM, Squires, Shoosmiths, Gateley, Mills & Reeve and Kennedys.